The Benefit cap

 How am I going to send my wage slips in if it’s all online?

-No. You will receive one payment of Universal Credit, including all the money to support you and your family, including the money to pay your rent.
+No. You will receive one payment of Universal Credit, including all the money to support you and your family, and the money to pay your rent.
 You will then need to pay your rent yourself out of this money.
-So effectively your ‘Housing Benefit’ as it is now, will be paid to you.
+You will be responsible for ensuring your rent is paid.
+Radian expect rent to be paid in advance weekly or monthly.
+If you are concerned about your ability to pay rent, you can discuss this with the DWP or Radian to look at alternative payment arrangements - call us on 0300 123 1 567.

 How do I pay my rent from my Universal Credit?